Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### The following systems are not fully implemented or have some issues:
 - Crosshair magnetism:
-	- Certain objects' apparent widths/heights on the screen may not match the game's reported bounding box dimensions in some cases.
+	- Certain objects' apparent widths/heights on the screen may not match the game's reported bounding box dimensions.
 	- The in-place rudimentary bounding box approximation leads to situations where the object's true width/height is much lower or higher than its corresponding calculated dimension, and moving the crosshair across the object is a lot faster or slower than it should be.
 	- Will look to cover edge cases eventually, such as oddly shaped activators or objects rotated significantly with respect to their default orientation.
 - Crosshair selection:
+	- Certain objects are not targetable with the player crosshairs and will require player 1 to switch back to the default camera and select the object.
+		- Examples include tankards and some plates, or any small objects within the collision box of a larger object.
 	- Certain objects are targetable with player crosshairs even though they probably shouldn't be.
-	- While the co-op camera is active, the game's line of sight check originates from the camera position, which can move into unreachable areas if camera collisions are off, and thus, on its own, can result in activation attempts of objects that should not be targetable.
+While the co-op camera is active, the game's line of sight check originates from the camera position, which can move into unreachable areas if camera collisions are off, and thus, on its own, can result in activation attempts of objects that should not be targetable.
-	- Example: Items inside a locked cage within reach distance.
+		- Example: Items within reach distance but also visually blocked from access by a wall or another obstacle.
+- Player Progression:
+	- Some disparity in XP triggers between player 1 and other players.
+	- Player 1's progression system remains untouched.
+	- Companion players gain XP for a school of magic by expending magicka (even when magicka cost is adjusted or removed), healing an ally or themselves with Restoration magic, or by doing damage with Destruction magic.
+XP gain scales off the base magicka cost for spells, which is **not** the displayed cost in the Magic Menu.
+	- No additional XP gain for spells that have unique conditions in the vanilla game.
+Some examples (on the long term to-do list):
+		- Magelight awarding XP based on the distance the projectile travels before collision.
+		- Receiving XP when summons deal damage in combat.
+		- Detect Life scaling its granted XP based on the number of detected targets.
+	- Otherwise, XP gain should be nearly identical for player 1 and other players.
+Let me know if there are other discrepancies or special cases.
 - Projectile trajectory adjustments:
     - Predictive projectiles are not accurate when targeting fast-moving targets, such as dragons, because angular momentum is not taken into account as of now and NPC targets accelerate erratically.
 Consider switching to homing projectiles instead.
     - Certain enemies are difficult to hit, such as mudcrabs, because ~~they are the strongest beings in Tamriel~~ some of their model's targetable nodes protrude from their collision capsule and do not collide with projectiles.